-Under Article III, the Historical Commission is charged with reviewing any construction, demolition or alteration that affects the exterior architectural features (other than color) of a designated land-mark.
+Under Article III, the Historical Commission is charged with reviewing any construction, demolition or alteration that affects the exterior architectural features (other than color) of a designated landmark.
 This section of the report describes exterior architectural features that are among the characteristics that led to consideration of the property as a landmark.
 Except as the order designating or amending the landmark may otherwise provide, the exterior architectural features described in this report should be preserved and/or enhanced in any proposed alteration or construction that affects those features of the landmark.
 The standards following in paragraphs A and B of this section provide guidelines for the treatment of the landmark described in this report.
+The public review process is intended to protect the landmark from inappropriate alterations.